clandinq/remindr/README.md

     5. `submission: Link to submit abstract or paper to.
     6. `dead_type`: *abstract* or *paper*.
     7. `website`: Conference website.
+    8. `complete`: This variable defines whether reminders need to be sent or not.
+If all scheduled reminders have been sent, it is marked as complete (`complete = 1`).
+The default value is `complete = 0`.
+Set `complete = 1` in the Excel document if it is not necessary to send this set of reminders anymore (for example, when completing a submission before the final reminder).
 3. `rem_upcoming_presentations.xlsx`: **Reminders for upcoming presentations**, including slide submission deadlines
     1. `deadline`: Upcoming presentation date or slide submission deadline in yyyy_mm_dd text format.
     2. `dead_type`: *conference presentation* or *slide submission*.